coastalgit/flight-plan/README.md

 MyApp/your-project/
 ├── docs/
 │   ├── project-prd.md          # What to build (single source of truth)
-│   ├── project-rules.md        # How AI should work in this project
+│   └── project-rules.md        # How AI should work in this project
-│   ├── third-party/            # External API specs
-│   ├── snippets/               # Code examples
-│   └── research/               # Background docs
 ├── .flight-plan/
 │   ├── FLIGHT-PLAN-COMMANDS.md       # Flight Plan commands (standalone copy)
 │   ├── FLIGHT-PLAN-PHASES.md         # Phase standards (standalone copy)